WSWG: WVGA

-Peachtree Telecasting, a consortium of out-of-state investors, applied to the Federal Communications Commission (FCC) in 1978 to build a new TV station in Valdosta.
+Peachtree Telecasting, a consortium of out-of-state investors, applied to the Federal Communications Commission (FCC) in 1978 to build a new TV station in Valdosta, Georgia.
 The permit was issued in April 1979, and Peachtree began meeting with the major television networks, seeking an affiliation.
 The group won the ABC affiliation for the Valdosta area; the nearest ABC affiliate, WECA-TV (now WTXL-TV) in Tallahassee, Florida, did not adequately cover the city.
 Peachtree Telecasting investors also included Hi Ho Broadcasting, owner of ABC affiliate WDHN in Dothan, Alabama.

 Construction stretched through most of 1980: the station set up studios on Norman Drive and erected a tower near Adel.
 The station began broadcasting on the evening of December 24.
 However, the station got off to a visibly bumpy start.
 It had presented a $16,000 check to the local chamber of commerce for office renovations in a goodwill gesture, but the check turned out to be bad; further, the studio-transmitter link was misaligned, leading to a degraded signal.
 Local programming slowly ramped up, first with commercial production and a local farm show before debuting evening newscasts.
 However, the station had a very difficult time obtaining national advertising, affecting its financial viability.
 WVGA had to compete with WALB in Albany and WCTV in Tallahassee, which drew higher ratings in the market.

 Morris Network acquired WVGA and WDHN in 1986.
 Two years later, however, tragedy struck.
 On the morning of August 17, 1988, a dense fog spread over the region.
 Frank Blaydes, a doctor from Cairo, was piloting a Cessna 172 and had been diverted from Valdosta's airport to Adel.
 He never made it; after apparently mistaking the lights on the WVGA tower for the lights at the Adel airport, he crashed his plane into the tower.
 The impact killed Blaydes and collapsed WVGA's tower.
 Investigators determined that the pilot was not rated to land in such weather conditions and that no information was available to him about the weather at Adel.